 The current exhibition in the European works on paper rotation space (on view until April 2) is Gods and Heroes: Classical Mythology in European Prints.
 The show features 21 prints that cover the Renaissance through the early twentieth century and are by artists from Germany, Holland, France, Italy, and England.
-Each one of the prints offers insight into why European artists used the people of narratives of classical mythology.
+Each print offers insight into why European artists used the narratives of classical mythology.
 This is the first in a series of posts focusing on the exhibition.

 For most visitors to the Milwaukee Art Museum, the French artist Jean-Honoré Fragonard (1732–1806) is known as a painter.
 He painted The Shepherdess (pictured below), which is the focal point of our Rococo gallery.

 And it is the centerpiece of this gallery for good reason!
 It is a perfect example of the elegant and amorous style so popular in eighteenth century France.

 A beautiful young lady, dressed in a fashionable and revealing costume (we can see her ankles!), sits in the countryside awaiting her lover, who enters the scene over the distant hill.
 The composition is full of delicate curlicues and pastel colors, creating a frothy vision of the pastoral ideal.

 Fragonard, however, was not only a masterful painter (he made The Shepherdess when he was only about 19 years old).
 He was also a fabulous etcher.

 Take, for example, his four small prints in the Milwaukee Art Museum’s collection that are known together as Bacchanals.

 The title of this series refers to celebrations of Bacchus, the god of wine.
 Often during a bacchanal, Bacchus would be joined by his attendants, which include satyrs —creatures that are half goat and half man—and their feminine companions called nymphs.